Nimblefoot (horse): Racing career

+1870 Melbourne Cup

-In a well-accepted story, Nimblefoot's owner, Walter Craig, dreamt four months before the race that his horse won the Cup but noted the jockey wore a black armband.
+In an often reported story, Nimblefoot's owner, Walter Craig, dreamt four months before the race that his horse won the Cup but noted the jockey wore a black armband.
 Craig's prediction came true.
 His horse won the Cup and the jockey, John Day, wore the armband in Craig's honour, as Craig had died of gout and pneumonia at the age of 45 on 16 August 1870, three months before the running of the race.

 Samuel Griffiths, handicapper and turf historian, later scotched the story as a fabrication by the bookmaker Joseph Bragge "Leviathan" Slack, who paid out £500 each to Thomas Bailey (Craig's son-in-law) and John Day for the bet they placed with him, and concocted the story for the extra publicity.

+Nimblefoot wasn't given much of a chance in the Melbourne Cup against the Sydney-trained horses, but trailing behind Glencoe halfway through the race, the horse went to the front by the half-mile post and followed closely by Lapdog gave one of the closest finishes in the then short history of the Melbourne Cup to win by a half-head in a then record time of 3:37.0.

 Johnny Day, the jockey, was a notable person in his own right.
 As a child, he had been a leading figure in the sport of pedestrianism and travelled to England to compete against leading pedestrian athletes of the day before returning to Australia and becoming a speed walking performer in the theatre, although it was said that his backers did not receive the profits they expected from supporting him.
+Day was just 14 years old when he rode Nimblefoot to victory in the Melbourne Cup.

 After a dispute resulting from Day's abscondment from the trainer William Lang soon after the 1870 Melbourne Cup, Day was required to return to his apprenticeship and continued to ride horses until at least 1877 when he suffered a bad fall in a ride in Yarrawonga.
 He died in 1885 in Inglewood of Addison's disease.